 Make Way for Democracy!

 Make Way for Democracy! portrays the lives of African Americans during the war through a series of rare images, documents and objects.
 In an era of federal segregation, the national call as “champions of the rights of mankind” rang hollow.
 Many African Americans saw the war as an opportunity to redefine their U.S. citizenship and improve social, political and economic conditions.
-Created in partnership with the Google Cultural Institute.
+Created in partnership with Google Cultural Institute.

 Home Before the Leaves Fall

 Home Before the Leaves Fall explores the assassination of Archduke Franz Ferdinand, the July Crisis and the opening months of the Great War through an examination of images, objects, video and audio recordings via the Google Cultural Institute.